ICE and Deportations: How Trump Is Reshaping Immigration Enforcement

 Bush-Joseph added that the Trump administration is now bringing both border policies and personnel into the interior of the United States, essentially reversing some of what happened under the Biden administration, when immigration officials were so overwhelmed at the border that they were releasing noncitizens into the country.

 In May 2025, Homeland Security Advisor Stephen Miller confirmed that the administration has set a daily arrest quota of three thousand undocumented immigrants.
-More than sixty-five thousand people were in ICE detention as of mid-November, according to data from the Transactional Records Access Clearinghouse, a nonprofit and nonpartisan research center at Syracuse University.
+(DHS later said that no such quota existed.)
+Nearly sixty-nine thousand people were in ICE detention as of early January 2026, according to the agency.

 Immigration authorities have targeted workplaces, farms, university campuses, and private homes.
 One high-profile raid occurred in September, when nearly five hundred workers—most of whom were South Korean nationals—were detained at a Hyundai electric vehicle plant in Savannah, Georgia.
 The raid sparked protests from labor unions and rattled the U.S.-South Korean alliance.

 In some cases, ICE has bolstered its operations by cooperating with state and local officials via the use of 287(g) agreements—authorized under Section 287(g) of the Immigration and Nationality Act—which deputize state and local law enforcement officers to perform federal immigration functions.
-As of November 2025, ICE has signed more than 1,100 such agreements covering forty states, a sharp increase from the 135 agreements it had in December 2024, prior to Trump taking office.
+January 2026, ICE has signed more than 1,300 such agreements covering forty states, a sharp increase from the 135 agreements it had in December 2024, prior to Trump taking office.

 When it comes to enforcement, ICE has considerable authority to arrest and detain individuals in public spaces for civil immigration violations without a judge’s warrant.
 This warrantless arrest authority applies only to civil immigration enforcement; ICE’s separate criminal arrest powers follow standard criminal procedures.